 La Comer is a company focused on retail trade in self-service stores.
-It operates a group of supermarket stores focused on the sale of perishable products and groceries.
-As of December 31, 2022, 2021 and 2020 the Company had 80, 77 and 72 self-service stores under different formats, with a total sales area of approximately 353,219 m2, concentrated mainly in the Mexico City metropolitan area where 40 units are located (including two stores in the municipalities of Metepec and Avándaro, in the State of Mexico), representing 50% of its total stores, another 8 stores are located in the state of Queretaro, six stores in the state of Jalisco, five stores in the state of Guanajuato, four stores in each of the states of Baja California Sur and Morelos, three stores in the state of Puebla and Nuevo León and two stores in the Michoacan state one store in each of the following states: Guerrero, Nayarit, Aguascalientes, San Luis Potosí and Colima.
-The Company owns approximately 61.1% of the total sales area, with the remaining sales area consisting of locations leased from various owners.
-The Company also operates 389 commercial premises located in shopping centers along with its stores.
+It operates a group of supermarket stores focused on the sale of perishable products, groceries gourmet, pharmacy and general merchandise.
+As of December 31, 2024, 2023 and 2022 the Company had 89, 84 and 80 self-service stores under different formats, with a total sales area of approximately 404,721m, concentrated mainly in the Mexico City metropolitan area where 45 units are located (including two stores in the municipalities of Metepec and Avándaro, in the State of Mexico), representing 51% of its total stores, another 10 stores are located in the state of Queretaro, 8 stores in the state of Jalisco, five stores in the state of Guanajuato, four stores in each of the states of Baja California Sur and Morelos, three stores in the state of Puebla and Nuevo León and two stores in the Michoacan state one store in each of the following states: Guerrero, Nayarit, Aguascalientes, San Luis Potosí and Colima.
+The Company owns approximately 62% of the total sales area, with the remaining sales area consisting of locations leased from various owners.
+The Company also operates 395 commercial premises located in shopping centers along with its stores.
 It also has three distribution centers.

-La Comer operates supermarket stores focused on the upper and middle classes with locations in strategic areas, with sales areas of between 300 and 10,000 m^2 , where perishable products and groceries are found in addition to specialized departments of high-quality prepared foods.
+La Comer operates supermarket stores focused on the upper and middle classes with locations in strategic areas, with sales areas of between 300 and 10,000 m, where perishable products, groceries and general merchandise are found in addition to specialized departments of high-quality prepared foods.
 All of the Company's formats have a pharmacy, bakery and tortilla shop; some do not have parking facilities.
 Some of its stores are located in shopping centers.